CUCUTA

 This historical site has been converted into a park called the Parque de la Gran Colombia.
 Within the park the main sights of interest are the Templo del Congreso, the church where the congress carried out its first meetings, and the Casa de Santander where General Santander was born and spent the first 13 years of his life.

-About an hour from Cucuta off the main road to Pamplona lies the small town if Chinacota.
-The town lies at an altitude of 1300m and so is quite a bit cooler than Cucuta which can make it a pleasant place to spend a few hours.
+About an hour from along the main road to Pamplona lies the small town of Chinacota.
+The town lies at an altitude of 1300m and so is quite a bit cooler which can make it a pleasant place to spend a few hours.

 Shopping

-The city's biggest shopping mall in the impressive Ventura Plaza Centro Comercial (photo, right), opened in 2007, that contains the usual array of national and internation chain stores as well as a large food court and cinema.
+The city's biggest shopping mall is the impressive Ventura Plaza Centro Comercial, opened in 2007, that contains the usual array of national and internation chain stores as well as a large food court and cinema.

 Soccer

-After qualifying from their group Cúcuta faced Mexican side Toluca.
+After qualifying from their group, they faced Mexican side Toluca.
 No Colombian team had ever eliminated a Mexican club from the competition, but a 5-3 aggregate score sent them into the quarter finals against Nacional of Uruguay.

 A 2-0 home victory followed by a 2-2 draw in Montevideo set up a mouth-watering semi-final tie against Argentinian giants Boca Juniors.

 The return leg would be played on a cold evening in La Bombonera with thick fog covering the pitch.
 Visibility was so low that much of the game was televised from the pitchside.
-Cucuta goalkeeper Robinson Zapata had to dodge a barage of missiles being hurled from the terrace behind his goal.
+Goalkeeper Robinson Zapata had to dodge a barage of missiles being hurled by the Boca Juniors fans from the terrace behind his goal.

 Despite a disappointing exit it was a terrific run, especially considering that they were playing Division B football just two years previously.